 The Education Foundation of the Kennebunks and Arundel (EFKA) is dedicated to enhancing academic excellence in grades K-12 in the public schools of Kennebunk, Kennebunkport, and Arundel.
-EFKA works in partnership with administrators and teachers in Maine Regional School Unit 21 (RSU#21) as well as community members to help provide students with the skills and knowledge required for success in the 21st century economy.
+EFKA works in partnership with administrators, teachers and community members to help provide students with inspiring, creative and innovative programs.

 EFKA is an independent, charitable 501(c)(3) organization, governed by an unpaid Board of Directors.
 EFKA has no office space or paid staff; all work is conducted by volunteers including young people, parents, grandparents, and other individuals—both active and retired, both year-round and part-year residents.